stefanylaforest/within-means/README.md

    Writing
 - If you are not logged in yet, you will have a introduction to what the project is about with a call to action for sign up.

+## Login & Sign Up

+- Log In and Sign up with Google and the local way.
+- Bcrypt encryption

+## Edit your profile

+User can edit their profile and update their status.

+The status is used to update what the user is seeking.

+The user can list their skills, have a bio, post their website, and their title

+## Messaging

+User can send messages to eachother to send offers and delete messages from their inbox.

+## Search

+The search function is implemented on the homepage and as well in the navigation bar.

+## Save users to your favorites

+Users can save their favorite users to a list to come back to later.